 • Ensure that you celebrate and communicate the small wins as well as the large accomplishments.
 Progress on the journey should be rewarded.

 • Create, distribute and actively use a dashboard of key measures that allow you to track progress toward the achievement of your direction.

 • Stay authentic.
 Leadership visibility is less about communication events and more about individual conversations.

-Effective relationship management from leader recognizes where team members are and engages with the Vision to Results framework at the appropriate level.
+Effective relationship management from leader recognises where team members are and engages with the Vision to Results framework at the appropriate level.

-Conclusion: How to ensure you organization has a customer centric vision
+Conclusion: How to ensure you organisation has a customer centric vision

-Ultimately, leadership is about mobilizing individuals in an organization in the pursuit of value creation.
-Mobilizing your organization to put customers first no doubt creates value; the challenge is getting there.
+Ultimately, leadership is about mobilising individuals in an organisation in the pursuit of value creation.
+Mobilising your organisation to put customers first no doubt creates value; the challenge is getting there.